LATEST NEWS

 GENERAL

-Morocco remain the leading African nation (and in 8th overall) as per the latest FIFA rankings table.
+Morocco, who performed with credit at the World Cup, remain the leading African nation (and now in 6th overall) as per the latest FIFA rankings table.